Skip to main content

 1

-Enable fs capability
+Enable the fs capability (real-disk)

 codemod.yaml